 The Master’s program is based on the “Science for development cooperation” style, with a strong emphasis on international studies, and is approached in a significantly different way to already existing programs.

-In fact, this innovative program uses different perspectives through its course offerings, international partnerships, and organizational training.
+Indeed this innovative program uses different perspectives through its course offerings, international partnerships, and organizational training.
 The majority of the classes are specifically developed for this program and it also considers the new roles that public diplomacy offers, such as international cooperation, planning and cultural diffusion on a global scale, social communication of cultural affairs, experience in conflict resolution, cultural policy planning, international facilitation and mediation, and scientific journalism.

 Particular attention will be paid to fieldwork, educational seminars for developing practical competencies for this type of program, and the final exam.